JabRef/jabref/src/test/resources/org/jabref/logic/search/README.md

-# Folder `src\test\search`
+# Libraries and PDFs for testing search functionality

 This folder contains manual use-cases for testing the search functionality.

-It contains the folder `src\test\search\resources` with material used in the use-cases.
+It is used at the test code `org.jabref.logic.search.SearchFunctionalityTest`.

-## Related Issues and Pull Requests

-[Pull Request #8963](https://github.com/JabRef/jabref/pull/8963): This PR is about Lucene which is used for the search functionality.
+The `.pdf` files are generated from the `.tex` files using `pdflatex`.